Instarem Amaze Card Review: Till the fat lady sings

 Physical cards take a bit longer to arrive; it was as much as a month during the early days, but should be within a week now.

 If you’re waiting for the physical card but want to spend in-store, you can do so by adding the virtual card to your mobile wallet.
-Both Apple and Google Pay are supported.
+Google Pay support was added in November 2021, with Apple Pay support added in July 2024.

 How does Amaze work?

-The Amaze Card is a debit card, which funds transactions from one of two sources:
+The Amaze Card is a debit card, which is funded by either:

 • Amaze Wallet